-16.2 A student who earns a minimum of 4 grade points (P grade) in a course is declared to have successfully completed the course, subject to securing CGPA of 5.0 at the end of the program to declare pass in the B. Tech program.
+16.2 A student who earns a minimum of 4 grade points (P grade) in a course is declared to have successfully completed the course, subject to securing an average GPA of 5.0 (average of all GPAs in all semesters) at the end of the program to declare pass in the program.

-17. GRADE POINT AVERAGE
+1. GRADE POINT AVERAGE

-17.1 Grade Point Average (GPA) for a semester is calculated as follows:
+17.1 A Grade Point Average (GPA) for the semester will be calculated according to the formula: